 - Know Your Audience

 How old is your audience?
 What type of money do they need to make to afford you?
 Where are they?
 You can target ads based off of income levels, within x amount of miles of a specific address, if it’s a single or family household and access your ads manager insights (under Audience) to see specific local area interests of the audience of your page.
 Use this info!
-If you have email lists available or utelize the Facebook pixel, create custom and lookalike audiences.
-This is the perfect way to 1. market to clients who already know you and like you and 2. market to an audience of people who look (and are interested in) your current audience!
+If you have email lists available, you can create custom and lookalike audiences from those lists.
+I would also recommend utilizing the Facebook pixel on your website to build a custom and lookalike audiences of website visitors.
+Those audiences are the perfect way to market to clients who already know you and like you and market to an audience of people who look like (and are interested in the same things) as your current audience!

 - Great Copy and Images